montaltomarco/Sekans---iosApp/README.md

 # Sekans

-Final project for the validation of the "ios development" class at Kent State University Stable version for iphone 6 - 6s.
+Final project for the validation of the "ios development" class at Kent State University.

+Stable version for iphone 6 - 6s.

-IA was NOT implemented
+IA was NOT implemented.

 Swift language